How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-A number of options are available for each chart that let you customize their settings.
+Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+Several options are available for each chart that let you further customize their look.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your site visitors can see your charts and graphs on their mobile browsers without having to install any additional software.
+Your visitors can see your charts and graphs on their mobile device browsers without requiring the installation of additional software.

-In the Add Plugins page type in search for “visualizer” and click enter …
+In the Add Plugins page type search for “visualizer” and hit enter …

-You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from your main menu …
+You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in your main menu …

 This takes you to the plugin’s Visualizer Library settings …

-To add a new graph or chart to the plugin’s library, click on the ‘Add New’ button …
+To add a new chart or graph to the library, click on the ‘Add New’ button …

-The next step is to upload a CSV file containing all the data you want your chart or graph to be populated with …
+The next step is to upload a CSV file with the data you would like your chart or graph to be populated with …

-- Your second row contains the series type (e.g. boolean, date, etc.)
+- Your second row contains the series type (e.g. string, timeofday, etc.)

-If you are not sure how to format your CSV file, just refer to the sample spreadsheet that comes with the plugin.
+If you are unsure about how to format your data CSV, just refer to the sample spreadsheet that comes with the plugin.

 Upload CSV File From Computer

-The plugin will now import your data and display it using the graph/chart type you have previously chosen …
+The plugin will now import your data and display it using the graph/chart type chosen …

 Upload CSV File From The Web

-After importing the data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file with the right data), and click ‘Next‘ …
+After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and click ‘Next‘ …

-Depending on the chart or graph type selected, the plugin will display a number of customization options …
+Depending on the chart or graph type selected, the plugin will display a number of customization settings …

-The WordPress Visualizer plugin gives you total control over your information, and updates your display in real time …
+Visualizer gives you full control of your chart or graph, and updates your display in real time …

 - General Settings – Configure chart title settings, font styles, tooltip, and legend.